Singapore is one of the most beautiful country in the world. There are so many best places to visit in Singapore with your family and friends.

 43. HeadRock VR

-HeadRock VR takes you to one of a kind VR experience in Singapore.
-This indoor spot is highly recommended for gamers and tech enthusiasts alike.
+HeadRock VR takes you to one of a kind VR experience.
+This indoor attraction of Singapore is highly recommended for gamers and tech enthusiasts alike.

 There are three zones, each with exceptional VR setups.
 If you’re eyeing for storm blizzards, flying, and jumping, pick the Blue Zone.